FAQs about FT.com Trial and Subscription

 When can I cancel?

-We offer support for credit card, debit card, and PayPal payments.
-This gives you the convenience to choose the payment method that suits you best.
+We accept credit card, debit card, and PayPal payments for your convenience.
+You can choose the most suitable payment method for you during the subscription process.

-For any additional questions or clarifications, please do not hesitate to contact our customer support team.
+We hope these FAQs have answered any questions you may have had about our trial and subscription plans.
+If you have any further inquiries, please feel free to reach out to our customer support team for assistance.